Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 ![Terminal window showing the breakpoint() formula](https://raw.githubusercontent.com/Codecademy/docs/main/media/python-built-in-functions-breakpoint-screenshot.png)

 The execution of the program was paused, showing a prompt in the terminal.
-At this point the code can be analyzed using the previously mentioned commands.
+At this point, the code can be analyzed using the previously mentioned commands.